fedspendingtransparency/data-act-broker-backend/APISubmissionGuide.md

     - When finally logging into the Broker using the new credentials and you receive a message:
         - **"Authentication denied"**: The `client_id`/`client_secret` headers were not included.
 Make sure to include them.
         - **"Invalid Client"**: Your `client_id`/`client_secret` credentials were provided but incorrect.
 Ensure the values are correct.
+        - **"HTTP POST on resource '.../v1/proxy_login' failed: unauthorized (401)."**: Your system email was not initially entered into the database.
+Please reach out to the service desk with this error.

 ## DABS Submission Process